Andrew-Pelham/enigma-rpg/docs/SRD.md

 Furthermore, your character doesn’t have to be a human, and often the best companions aren’t!
 Whether you are a detective robot or a snowy white dog, you have as much creative liberty to morph the sheet to your will.

-### Descriptors
+### Description

-Once you have a general idea as to the type of character you want to create, descriptors allow you to shape them.
+Once you have a general idea of the type of character you want to create, you can begin to describe them with the following fields.

 #### Profession